Mina Klabin Warchavchik: Childhood

 At an early age, Mina Klabin displayed talents for learning languages, music and painting.

 Landscape design

 Klabin is credited with celebrating native tropical species such as agaves, mandacarus and cacti.
 She created landscapes alongside the eight São Paulo homes designed by her husband, which include Casa Modernista, Rua Itápolis, São Paulo and their own home Casa da Rua Santa Cruz.
+The Casa Modernista is considered the first modern building in Brazil.
 She has been credited with helping to establish the cactus as an icon of modern Brazilian design.
+Her work with tropical plants has been described as the beginning of the Brazilian Tropical Garden movement.
+Klabin's use of cactus was several year before Juan O'Gorman did in the design for Diego Rivera and Frida Kahlo.

 Other achievements

 Mina Klabin Warchavchik and Gregori Warchavchik were among the early supporters of the São Paulo municipal theater.